shtirlic/picocalc_x86/README.md

 ## Specs

 ### CPU
-   * 8086 CPU emulation
+   * 8086/8088 CPU emulation
-   * Some 80186 instructions supported
+   * 80186/80188 CPU emulation

 ### RAM
 In stock Pico 2 config without soldered PSRAM:
    * The available conventional **RAM is 442368(0x6C000) bytes, or 432 KB**
    * 16 KB of video RAM is available for the CGA adapter
-   * 16 KB of RAM is reserved for the BIOS and internal processes.
+   * 16 KB of RAM is reserved for the BIOS and internal data

 ### Performance
-It's around ~1 MIPS, so it's like overpowered IBM PC XT or PS/2 model 30.
+It's around ~1 MIPS, so it's like overpowered IBM PC XT or PS/2 model 30/25.

 ### Video and Display
 CGA video adapter